OgarProject/Ogar/README.md

  - Addbot [Number]
    * Adds [Number] of bots to the server.
 If an amount is not specified, 1 bot will be added.
- - Ban [IP]
-   * Prevents anyone with the banned IP from joining.
- - Banlist {clear}
-   * Shows a list of currently banned IPs.
-You can clear the banlist by typing "clear" as the 2nd parameter.
  - Board [String 1] [String 2] [String 3] ...
    * Replaces the text on the leaderboard with the string text.
  - Boardreset